 "Ah!
-The stone cutter is the most powerful force of all.
-I would be happy if I were the stone cutter," and schazzam!
-Ali was the stone cutter once again.
-Now he felt the circle of his unhappiness, how he always thought happiness was in another, fantastic place, there, over there, and again there ... and the happiness that is only found in the heart, here.
-Happiness is not in power, or in wishing for another exciting time or place.
+It seems that the stone cutter is the most powerful force of all.
+Then and there, I would be happy if I were the stone cutter," and schazzam!
+Ali was the stone cutter once breathing the heart's radiance.

 Ali could feel how happiness is the most powerful feeling of all, the deep happiness found at his core.
 He looked at his ring again and realized that even though he could be anything, go anywhere, or be anyone, he felt no need.
-He was happy here, he was resting in his deepest heart, now.
-He took his ring off and happily dropped it down a deep crack in the earth.
+He was completely happy here, resting in his deep heart, now.

+With a smile, Ali took his ring off and dropped it down a deep crack in the earth.
 He needed nothing now.
 His unhappiness under the sun was indeed over.
-Now his happiness under the sun began.
+Now his happiness under the sun and stars began.

-"Get back to work!" the foreman screamed and cracked his whip at Ali.
+"Get back to work!" the old foreman screamed and cracked his whip at Ali.
 Ali smiled and felt sorry for the unhappy foreman.
 Suddenly, the sultan surprised the foreman once again and fired him on the spot.
 The sultan saw that Ali was not afraid nor glad that the foreman had been fired.
 "Why have you no revenge in your heart in seeing this petty foreman thrown down?" the sultan called out to Ali.